 The Mohawk Moment is a Route 66 story about finding history and quiet meaning at the abandoned Mohawk Gas Station in Oro Grande, California.

-Years ago, on one of my “I’m off for a drive” days, I left I-15 to catch the old Route 66 alignment near Victorville.
-I was headed for Elmer’s Bottle Tree Ranch but first, I had to pass the Mohawk station — that boarded-up gas-and-mini-mart ghost out by Oro Grande.
+Years ago, on one of my “I’m off for a drive” days I had the Mohawk Moment.
+I left I-15 to catch the old Route 66 alignment near Victorville.
+I was headed for Elmer’s Bottle Tree Ranch but first, I had to pass the Mohawk station, that boarded-up gas-and-mini-mart ghost out by Oro Grande.

 It looked frozen in time.
 Faded “Mohawk” letters barely clung to a rusted pole.
 Cracked pumps stood like statues.
 Barred windows whispered old sales and sudden closures.
 The wind carried the scent of sun-baked asphalt and distant citrus groves.